naftalic/ddmif/introduction.md

 An active portfolio manager aims for both high alpha and high information ratio.

 # The Market Rules
+Investing in financial markets is a complex and challenging task that requires a deep understanding of various market rules and principles.
+The market rules, as stated here, are widely accepted and followed by investors, portfolio managers, and traders around the world.
+These rules help provide a framework for making informed investment decisions and maximizing returns while mitigating risk.

 - Efficiency prevails in markets with profits only possible through taking risk.
 - Risk-free arbitrage does not exist.